Festival Academy Budapest 2017, Day 2

 The two artists for this Fantasy were the Norwegian violinist Vilde Frang (*1986), and the pianist José Gallardo (*1970).
 I have briefly written about Vilde Frang in a review for a chamber music concert in Zurich.
 In the case of José Gallardo, this is my first encounter: the pianist was born in Buenos Aires (Argentina) and is now teaching in the Music Department of the University of Mainz.
 Vilde Frang plays a violin by Jean-Baptiste Vuillaume from 1864.

-Why is the Fantasy Played so Rarely?
+Why Do We Hear the Fantasy so Rarely?

 There are a few recordings of the Fantasy in C major, but it isn’t heard that often in concert.
 There are several reasons for this.
 For one, the work features substantial technical challenges.
 As already in his “Wanderer Fantasy”, op.15 (D.760), he did not pay much—if any—attention to playability in this final period of his life.
 Moreover, a key difficulty lies in limitations of modern instruments, primarily the piano.
 The outer parts of the Fantasy are filled with tremolos in one or both hands, all pp, into which the violin gradually “creeps in” very softly, almost unnoticeably.